Written CairoVolt Warranty Delivery Within Egypt

 OLX Counterfeit 650 EGP 15W (claimed) Only 1.32 charges 492 EGP/charge (fake)

-Surprising finding #1: Anker ZOLO 45W PD delivered the highest charge count despite same 20,000mAh label as the others.
+Surprising point #1: Anker ZOLO 30W PD works out to the highest charge count despite the same 20,000mAh label as the others.
 Reason: smart PD chip reduces heat loss + leverages iPhone's smart charging algorithm that charges faster in the first 50%.

-Finding #2: Joyroom at 997 EGP delivered nearly the same charges as Anker at 1,730 EGP — only 0.1 charge difference.
+Point #2: Joyroom at 997 EGP works out to nearly the same charges as Anker at 1,730 EGP — only 0.1 charge difference.
 Value per pound: Joyroom is cheapest, but Anker has 18-month warranty vs 12 for Joyroom.

-Finding #3: OLX counterfeit gives only half what's on the label.
-Someone paid 650 EGP expecting 4 charges, got 1.3.
+Point #3: an OLX counterfeit gives only half what's on the label.
+Whoever pays 650 EGP expecting 4 charges ends up with roughly 1.3.
 True cost per charge: 492 EGP/charge — more expensive than authentic Joyroom.

-Why Did Anker ZOLO 45W Deliver More Charges Despite Same Capacity?
+Why Did Anker ZOLO 30W Deliver More Charges Despite Same Capacity?

 The answer lies in applied electrical science.
 Each charging stage in iPhone happens at different efficiency: